-Due to its experimental good performances [57, 56], most of languages implementing dynamic parallelism use heuristics based on list-scheduling.
-They essentially differ on the shape of the DFG, depending on the programming model they implement.
-Thus, performance of list scheduling may vary depending on this model.
-For instance, if synchronization are authorized in the language (waiting for some future value for instance), the scheduling has to use migration; if not, no guarantee can be given on the competitive ratio.
+may vary depending on this model.
+For instance, if synchronizations are authorized in the language (waiting for some future value for instance), the scheduling has to use migration; if not, no guarantee can be given on the competitive ratio.

 We focus in this conclusion on languages that use a provably efficient on-line scheduling algorithm.
 HPF 2 introduced groups of independent tasks of unknown durations via function calls.
-A BSP [54] program execution consists in a sequence of super-steps, each setted of independent tasks.
+A BSP [54] program execution consists in a sequence of super-steps, each set of independent tasks.
 All shared memory access performed at a step are effective at the next one.
 Dynamic load balancing is possible [54] but requires task migration in the considered implementation [28].

-Functional languages use list-scheduling since a long time.
+Functional languages have been using list-scheduling for a long time.
 For a survey on parallelism in functional languages, see [33], we just mention here some characteristic languages.
 Sisal[44] is a data-flow based language which defines a fine grain DFG; however, programming macro-tasks in order to obtain a coarse-granularity algorithm is not directly possible.
-NESL [5] provides a nested parallel model: graphs corresponds to recursive n-ary set of independent tasks with no data-dependencies but synchronization at the join point.
+NESL [5] provides a nested parallel model: graphs correspond to recursive n-ary sets of independent tasks with no data-dependencies but synchronization at the join point.
 Access are emulated on a virtual shared memory.
-Cilk [7, 38] is inspired from Multilisp and implements on the C language a model of strict functional computation.
-Tasks are mapped on functions; all data are accessed in the stack.
-Function can be migrated at a synchronization point, explicitly defined in the program.
-Migrations is reduced to a copy of the stack.
-ATHAPASCAN [19, 43] is inspired from Jade [50]; it implements in a C++ library a programming model similar to the language ATH presented in the previous chapter.
+Cilk [7, 38] is inspired from Multilisp and implements a model of strict functional computation in a C-like language.
+Tasks are mapped on the functions; all data are accessed in the stack.
+Functions can be migrated at a synchronization point, explicitly defined in the program.
+Migrations are reduced to a copy of the stack.
+ATHAPASCAN [19, 43] is inspired from Jade [50]; it is a C++ library that implements a programming model similar to the language ATH presented in the previous chapter.
 Data-dependencies are defined by access to a shared data.
-Tasks corresponds to procedure calls; parameters can be passed by value or by reference to a shared-data.
+Tasks correspond to procedure calls; parameters can be passed by value or by reference to a shared-data.
 This last mode defines the precedence.
 When a task is ready, it can be executed till completion with no synchronization.